-The JAO receives all incident reports, including those not initiated by RAs.
-It is the role of the JAO within the Judicial System to receive and classify all violations, and to adjudicate Class 1 and Class 2 violations, and forward Class 3 violations to the Judicial Board Co-Chairs.
-In Hearing Panel proceedings, the JAO may be called as an advisor.
+The JAO receives all incident reports and classifies all violations.
+The JAO adjudicates Class 1 and Class 2 violations and forwards Class 3 violations to the Judicial Board Co-Chairs.
+In this capacity, the JAO reports directly to the Judicial Board and works independently from the Office of Student Life.
+In Hearing panel proceedings the JAO may be called as an advisor.
 Specifically, the JAO: